jeferal/point_net_suite/README.md

 </p>

 **Conclusions**
+This training stopped too early to reach a conclusion.
+However, comparing the first 10 epochs of this experiment with previous ones, the evaluation loss is much more unstable.

 **Experiment Dense Farthest Point Sampling**
 | Learning Rate | Optimizer | Batch Size | Num Points | Grouping Method | Dropout | Scheduler | Label Smoothing | Extra Feature Dropout |